 The most difficult part about getting sober is trying to deal with the symptoms of withdrawal when you quit using.
-Alcohol and drugs both cause a mental and physical dependency, which results in some pretty harsh symptoms.
+Alcohol and drugs both cause mental and physical dependence, which results in some pretty harsh symptoms.
 The common mistake people make is avoiding going to detox programs and trying to do it alone.
 This not only often leads to relapse, but it can be fatal as well, so you should always get help.

 Detox Programs Understand Withdrawal